sauveerk/projects/README.md

 - Static Serverless Website - Static websites can be deployed using AWS S3 buckets and Cloudfront (optional).

-  **Note-** In fact, dynamic websites can also be deployed where S3 holds the static front end and API Gateway and Lambda functions provide dynamic backend.
-I will do a different projecg to showcase it.
+  **Note-** In fact, serverless dynamic websites can also be deployed where S3 holds the static front end and API Gateway and Lambda functions provide dynamic backend.
+I will do a different project to showcase it.

    https://github.com/sauveerk/projects/blob/main/Cloudfront-S3-Resume.md